 them now, but you will sacrifice next spring flowers.

-food.
-Fertilizing perennials and flowering shrubs and trees with fertilizers
+food made for perennials and flowering shrubs and trees that contains

 slow-release nitrogen, sulfate of potash, iron and other micro-nutrients

 for overall plant growth and development.